- How can I report a pothole, street or road problem?

 - Joy riding, drug taking, animal cruelty, or other criminal activity

-You will need to contact Highways England for problems on the following roads::
+You will need to contact National Highways for problems on the following roads::

 - A43 between the M40 Junction 10 and M1 Junction 15a (from Northampton to the county boundary near Stamford is NCC